 From a therapeutic perspective, hypnosis is an internally focused state of mind which is entered intentionally in order to achieve positive behavioural and experiential change.
 The hypnotic state can be achieved either alone through the process of self-hypnosis or through direction/guidance/suggestion by way of a hypnotist.
 In both cases an internal focus is achieved by the person in hypnosis wherein the subconscious mind is rendered open to inquiry, suggestion and change.
 It is this process which has been shown to be capable of bringing about lasting change in waking conscious experience and ongoing behaviour.

 From a scientific perspective, the neural mechanism (that which is believed to be taking place cerebrally during hypnosis) is currently a mystery which will remain so until more light is shed on the relationship between the brain and the mind.
-There is a further, perhaps unsolvable, problem here in that there is no scientific consensus as to precisely what the mind is or how it works.
+There is a further, deeper, problem here in that there is no scientific consensus as to precisely what the mind is or how it works.

 In hypnotherapy the mind is generally divided into a hierarchy of levels of consciousness.
 The experiential part of this, the part to which we are privy, the part that believes it made the decision to pay a visit to the hypnotist or to read this book, is called the conscious mind.
 Underneath this is the aptly named subconscious.
 Some also term this level the unconscious whilst others regard the unconscious as being below the subconscious.
 Some believe there are further levels.
 Some believe that each or all layers of consciousness are divided into parts which may be addressed separately as if they were individual entities.
-Some hypnotherapists believe there is a base level to all of this which they call the core.
+Some hypnotherapists believe there is a basement level to all of this which they call the core.

 There is no openly examinable evidence for any of these models of the mind and each quickly displays its shortcomings when searching questions are asked.

-Nobody can really offer universally acceptable answers to these questions or if they can they are either keeping this to themselves or what they have discovered is simply uncommunicable.
+Nobody can really offer universally acceptable answers to these questions, or, if they can, they are either keeping this to themselves, or what they have discovered is simply uncommunicable.

 How?
-We've no idea.
+I've no idea.